linto-ai/whisper-timestamped/README.md

   Several VAD methods are available: silero (default), auditok, auditok:v3.1
 * When the language is not specified, the language probabilities are provided among the outputs.

+**Disclaimer: Please note that this extension is intended for experimental purposes and may significantly impact performance.
+We are not responsible for any issues or inefficiencies that arise from its use.**

 ### Notes on other approaches

 An alternative relevant approach to recovering word-level timestamps involves using wav2vec models that predict characters, as successfully implemented in [whisperX](https://github.com/m-bain/whisperX).
 However, these approaches have several drawbacks that are not present in approaches based on cross-attention weights such as `whisper_timestamped`.
 These drawbacks include: